 Cedar Wood Benefits

-Imagine a green roofing material that does not harm or deplete the planet, but actually helps it to function in a healthier way.
+Imagine a sustainable roofing material that does not harm or deplete the planet, but actually helps it to function in a healthier way.
 Here are some facts you might not know about cedar shake and shingle green roofing:

 Today, western red cedar shakes and shingles come from carefully managed forests in the Pacific Northwest, both in the U.S. and British Columbia, where thinning, strategically-planned harvesting and replanting are all part of the cycle of sustainability.
-95% of each tree harvested is turned into useful products, while the remaining 5%, mostly branches, biodegrades into compost helpful for future trees.
+95% of each tree harvested is turned into useful products, like your sustainable roofing, while the remaining 5%, mostly branches, biodegrades into compost helpful for future trees.

 When a cedar roof is ready to be replaced, the old wood is recyclable.
 Often, it’s chipped into useful garden mulch.
 Other green roofing products, such as asphalt shingles, have been building up in landfills for decades.
 According to California’s Integrated Waste Management Board, over 11 million tons of used asphalt shingles end up in U.S. landfills each year.
 With rainfall, these shingles can leak harmful chemicals into local water supplies.

 The trees in a managed cedar forest are not just growing, they are hard at work absorbing carbon dioxide and producing much-needed oxygen as a part of their normal cycle of photosynthesis.
 Young trees, such as those in well-managed commercial forests, do this much more efficiently than older trees.
 We challenge you to find another green roofing material that’s hard at work benefiting the earth even before it’s used!